 Capacity determination is a term used in New York State Public Health Law.
-It means the attending physician or nurse practitioner has determined in writing to a reasonable degree of medical certainty that the patient lacks capacity to understand and appreciate the nature and consequences of a Do Not Resuscitate (DNR) and Life-Sustaining Treatment orders, including the benefits and burdens of, and alternatives to, such orders, and to reach an informed decision regarding the orders.
+It means the attending physician, nurse practitioner, or, beginning June 17, 2020, physician assistant, has determined in writing to a reasonable degree of medical certainty that the patient lacks capacity to understand and appreciate the nature and consequences of a Do Not Resuscitate (DNR) and Life-Sustaining Treatment orders, including the benefits and burdens of, and alternatives to, such orders, and to reach an informed decision regarding the orders.

 Capacity is independent of all diagnoses including dementia and mental illness and means a person: